shellgei/rusty_bash/README.md

 ## list of features

-* :heavy_check_mark: implemented
+* :heavy_check_mark: :available
-* :construction: :partially implemented
+* :construction: :partially available
 * :no_good: : not implemented